Benawi/React-Bookstore/README.md

 ### Usage

-You can use this project by cloning it to your folder and changing index.html and styles.css files.
+You can use this project by cloning it to your folder and changing index.html and styles.css file.

 ### Run tests